pmaier1971/AutomatedForecastingWithShiny/README.md

 + Simple forecasts illustrate possible ranges for future macroeconomic outcomes;

 + Dropbox integration allows tracking updates to forecasts;

++ Twitter integration - done with a separate process - automatically posts on Twitter (https://twitter.com/EconomicsShiny) if new data is released;

 + The tool is fully automated; the data is automatically refreshed and the commentary is auto-generated.